 We head to the Louvre museum leaving the younger kids back home.
 Although I have been in here a decade ago, I do not remember anything other than the Mona Lisa I saw here.

-The Museum is so large, infact one of the largest art museum in the world.
-Frankly it would take days to complete it fully.
+The Museum is so large, in fact, one of the largest art museums in the world.
+Frankly, it would take days to complete it fully.
 We decided to take it as it comes, but not to miss Mona Lisa and my favorite Michelangelo works.
 After lost in the ocean of beauty and arts, we finally reached the Mona Lisa section.
 I was so surprised that there were too many crowds around this one art.
 No not all are admiring the beauty of the art itself, but busy taking selfies.

 Da Vinci’s famous Mona Lisa

 Although technology has given a better life, I would say it has taken much more.
 People forget that they have been gifted with eyes to admire beauty.
 Forgetting it, and depending on the camera is what everyone does.
 No harm in taking a few clicks for memories.
 But capturing literally 10s and 20s of a picture while a big crowd wait to take a glimpse of the monuments and art is too much.
 Add to that, people verify the picture and retake tons of times.
 Wish we had a good old film camera 🙂

 Anyway, capturing the beauty in our eyes, and few on our lens for the memories, we moved to the other sections where they had artifacts from Egypt, Roman, and Greek periods.